 The Framework is designed to:

-- Ensure a clear and consistent governance and management approach is adopted in the development of all University policies and procedures which enables improved compliance with relevant legislative and regulatory requirements.
+- ensure that a clear and consistent governance and management approach is adopted in the development of all University policy that enables improved compliance with relevant legislative and regulatory requirements;

-- Enable efficient and effective decision making, which incorporates quality assurance and risk management practices, where appropriate.
+- enable efficient and effective decision making, which incorporates quality assurance and risk management practices, where appropriate; and

-The Policy Framework fits within the broader governance framework of the University that starts with the Monash University Act.
-Where documents conflict in the hierarchy, the highest relevant document takes precedence.
+The Policy Framework fits within Monash's broader governance framework that starts with the Monash University Act.
+Where documents conflict in the hierarchy the highest relevant document takes precedence.

-A Procedure sets out the mandatory processes, practices and/or actions required to implement and comply with one or more policies.
-It is a concise statement that outlines clear instructions, processes and/or business rules.
-It specifies roles and responsibilities for action and decision making, and may refer to supporting guidelines.
-It enables the monitoring of policy implementation.
+A procedure sets out the mandatory university-wide processes, practices or actions required to implement and comply with a policy.
+It specifies responsibilities for action and decision making.

 A schedule may be developed for implementation in response to a specific requirement within a statute, regulation, policy or procedure, or to meet an external requirement.

 All policies, procedures and schedules are categorised as Academic or Operational, with category definitions for each indicated below:

 |Category type||Category definition|